Israeli settlement: Israeli settler violence

 According to EU reports, Israel has created an "atmosphere of impunity" for Jewish attackers, which is seen as tantamount to tacit approval by the state.
 In the West Bank, Jews and Palestinians live under two different legal regimes and it is difficult for Palestinians to lodge complaints, which must be filed in Hebrew in Israeli settlements.

 The 27 ministers of foreign affairs of the European Union published a report in May 2012 strongly denouncing policies of the State of Israel in the West Bank and denouncing "continuous settler violence and deliberate provocations against Palestinian civilians."
 The report by all EU ministers called "on the government of Israel to bring the perpetrators to justice and to comply with its obligations under international law."

 In July 2014, a day after the burial of three murdered Israeli teens, Khdeir, a 16-year-old Palestinian, was forced into a car by 3 Israeli settlers on an East Jerusalem street.
 His family immediately reported the fact to Israeli Police who located his charred body a few hours later at Givat Shaul in the Jerusalem Forest.
 Preliminary results from the autopsy suggested that he was beaten and burnt while still alive.
 The murder suspects explained the attack as a response to the June abduction and murder of three Israeli teens.
 The murders contributed to a breakout of hostilities in the 2014 Israel–Gaza conflict.
 In July 2015, a similar incident occurred where Israeli settlers made an arson attack on two Palestinian houses, one of which was empty; however, the other was occupied, resulting in the burning to death of a Palestinian infant; the four other members of his family were evacuated to the hospital suffering serious injuries.
 These two incidents received condemnation from the United States, European Union and the IDF.
 The European Union criticized Israel for "failing to protect the Palestinian population".

+Germany denounced Israel's proposal to construct over 750 housing units in the West Bank in December 2025, stating that "this construction contravenes international law and UN Security Council resolutions."

+In September 2026, Britain, along with France and Canada, issued the strongest condemnation of Israeli actions they described as terrorism.
+Foreign Secretary Miliband, while announcing a ban on all trade with Israeli settlements—including a prohibition on importing goods from the settlements, financing settlement construction, and the sale of settlement property in the UK—stated that these actions amounted to ethnic cleansing in the West Bank.
+He added that this could be a prelude to justice.
+In response to this decision by the British Labour government, Israel announced four retaliatory measures against the United Kingdom, including the closure of the British consulate in East Jerusalem, removing British representatives in Gaza, and terminating training for Palestinian forces.
+According to Al Jazeera, Israel's order to close it confirms its view of Jerusalem as its undivided capital.